RenderHeads/MayaPlugin-UVAutoRatio/README.md

 ## Features

-..* Automatically scale UVs based on surface area
++ Automatically scale UVs based on surface area
-..* Fast and accurate processing algorithm
++ Fast and accurate processing algorithm
-..* Ability to specify UV-set
++ Ability to specify UV-set
-..* Operates on UV shells
++ Operates on UV shells
-..* Automatically moves overlapping UV shells
++ Automatically moves overlapping UV shells
-..* Normalise across multiple objects
++ Normalise across multiple objects
-..* UV shell finder tool
++ UV shell finder tool
-..* Ratio inspector tool
++ Ratio inspector tool
-..* Maintains settings between sessions
++ Maintains settings between sessions

 ## Open Source

 After selling this product for many years, we decided to open source it so that development could continue without us.

-..* Written in C++.
++ Written in C++.
-..* Maya scripts written in MEL.
++ Maya scripts written in MEL.
++ Builds for Windows, macOS and Linux

 If you are prompted for a license key, you can use the following: